 Not so long ago Vortex entered the world of optics with a lot of skepticism.
 Could a company really produce reasonable quality optics for such an affordable price?
 Over time, they have proven that their rifle scopes and other optics are far above par when it comes to quality and they do it for less than any other company.

-Much of what makes Vortex such a high quality optic is the manufacturing.
+Much of what makes Vortex such a high-quality optic is their manufacturing.
 Though they are an American based company, many of their products are manufactured in Japan.
 It just so happens they are made in the same production facility as the well respected and much costlier Nightforce scopes.

-That brings us to the Crossfire two and what makes it potentially the best rifle scope in its class and price.
+That brings us to the Vortex Crossfire II and what makes it potentially the best rifle scope in its class and price.
 There are a number of options when it comes to the Crossfire II including various magnification ranges and reticle options.
-For the purposes of this article we are interested int their illuminated rifle scope.
+For the purposes of this article, we are interested in their illuminated rifle scope.

-What makes Vortex so amazing is their extremely high quality glass.
+What makes the Vortex Crossfire II so amazing is its extremely high-quality glass.
 For everything to come together, they have to start with lenses that are impeccable in their quality.
 Otherwise, everything else you added would be worthless.